Victorian Women: 5. Middlemarch

 But here, Eliot draws back the curtain and invites the reader into an aspect of ‘ordinary human life’ which the marriage plot novel usually veils: the experience of a prosaically, undramatically unhappy marriage.
 Casaubon is no Percival Glyde; Dorothea is subjected to no obvious or outrageous cruelty.
 And yet the misery of their relationship is exquisitely painful to examine, precisely because it is so quotidian, so believable, and apparently beyond remedy.
 It is not, however, beyond the scope of the novel, and Eliot insists that we not only hear Dorothea’s secret sobs – part of ‘that roar which lies on the other side of silence’ – but that we consider what a heroine does after she has made her irrevocable choice, and found it to be the wrong one.

-The Victorian Women course first ran in autumn 2022 and is repeated Sept.-Nov.
+The Victorian Women course first ran in autumn 2022 and was repeated Sept.-Nov.
 2023.

 Dr Clare Walker Gore has taught at the Open University and the University of Cambridge.
 She is a Fellow of Lucy Cavendish College, University of Cambridge.